nicgrayson/nicgrayson.github.io/_posts/2014-11-10-docker-local-dev.md

 Fig allows you to start up docker containers and cordinate how they run.
 Installation documents [here](http://www.fig.sh/install.html).

 ### boot2docker
-Boot2docker enables none linux operating systems (Mac and Windows) to run docker as if it was native.
+Boot2docker enables non-linux operating systems (Mac and Windows) to run docker as if it was native.
 To install boot2docker follow the docs [here](http://boot2docker.io).
 Note that you need have version 1.3.x installed for the volume mounting to work correctly.

 ## Fig Project Setup